mku11/Salmon-AES-CTR/README.md

 ```
 // Simple encryption and decryption of byte array
-byte[] key = SalmonGenerator.getSecureRandomBytes(32); // Generate a secure random key, keep this somewhere safe.
+byte[] key = SalmonGenerator.getSecureRandomBytes(32); // Generate a secure key, keep this somewhere safe!
-byte[] nonce = SalmonGenerator.getSecureRandomBytes(8); // Generate a nonce, this is not a secret though you need to use only once!
+byte[] nonce = SalmonGenerator.getSecureRandomBytes(8); // Generate a nonce, you must NOT reuse this again for encryption!
 byte[] bytes = ..; // data you want to encrypt

 SalmonEncryptor encryptor = new SalmonEncryptor(2); // use 2 threads to encrypt